lydiadunning/food-plan/README.md

 ## Next Steps in Development

 ### Now
-- add functionality to delete entries
+- change exposure to entry

 ### Next

 - add filter for entries- by food
-- change exposure to entry
 - clear form fields after submission
 - Fix app getting lost on refresh
 - check for date not appearing on first load - fix